-To complement our print and digital partner distribution, we're developing exciting new online initiatives like expanding our 2022 TikTok and Instagram campaign that reached 787,000 people.
-Working with the excellent social team that handles Vote Early Day, we're integrating key candidate positions into our social media posts and videos.
+To complement our print and digital partner distribution, we're developing exciting new online initiatives like expanding our 2022 TikTok campaign that reached 787,000 people.
+Since we'll already have done the research, we're particularly interested in using social networks to distribute the candidate positions that we've found.
 We're also compiling lists of major influencers and national and local media partners that can help promote our guides.